-I don’t eat peanut butter because it’s good for me.
+I make my own homemade peanut butter.
+Fact is, I don’t eat peanut butter because it’s good for me.
 Nor do I eat peanut butter because one study published in the Journal of the American Medical Association found that consuming 2 tablespoons of peanut butter at least 5 days a week can lower the risk of developing diabetes by almost 30%.
 Every single 2-TBS serving has 3 mg of the powerful antioxidant vitamin E, 49 mg of bone-building magnesium, 208 mg of muscle-friendly potassium, and 0.17 mg of immunity-boosting vitamin B6.
 (1)

 Nice, but I eat peanut butter because I love the taste.
 I love it as a salad dressing for gado-gado or as a dipping sauce for sate.
 I love it on bread toasted in the broiler until it just begins to char.
 I love it licked off a spoon.
 And it makes Jamaican Sweet Potato and Peanut Stew something to yearn for.

 What I don’t love is the price of good peanut butter today.
 Peanut butter, like any other food product in the market place can be good, bad and a whole lot of places in between.
 It comes down to your goal, greed, profit margin, quality of raw materials, manufacturing methods, organic – yes, no, etc.

 Just seek out a good tasting organic, non-hydrogenated, low salt peanut butter.
 I find that exactly in Santa Cruz Dark Roasted Peanut Butter.
 I think this is one of the best tasting peanut butters on the commercial market.
 I‘ve been a fan for many years and over those years, the price for peanut butter, like everything else, has gone up and up and up.